thomerow/LED_Morse_Throwie/README.md

 LED Morse Throwie
 =================

 Customizable LED morse throwie firmware for Attiny45 &amp; Attiny85.
+Can be used to make something like [this](http://www.youtube.com/watch?v=LXXmvJRwbhc).

 Description
 -----------